Definition of Nephrolithiasis

-Nephrolithiasis is one of the most common urological disorder with a prevalence of 13 % in males and 7 % in females.
-Struvite stones are more common in females than in males because there is an increased predisposition of urinary tract infection in females.
+Nephrolithiasis is one of the most common urological disorders with a prevalence of 13% in males and 7% in females.
+Struvite stones are more common in females, than in males, because there is an increased predisposition of urinary tract infection in females.
 Cystine stones are seen in children who have defective transporter in the proximal tubule.

 Classification – Types of Stones

 Calcium stones form the major part of all the stones, which are seen clinically.
 Calcium oxalate stones are the most common calcium stones.
 The types of calcium stones are:

 - Calcium oxalate

 These are most commonly seen in urinary tract infections.
 Staghorn calculus is the characteristic type of stone seen in patients with Proteus infections.